Life insurance for estate planning

 How to avoid common mistakes in estate planning

-Consider your assets and liabilities
+Consider your assets & liabilities

 It’s important to have an up-to-date list of your assets and liabilities so that you know exactly what your beneficiaries will inherit, or the remaining financial responsibilities they’ll have to cover.
-Your assets and liabilities will also determine which type of policy will be the best fit for your estate planning needs.
+Your assets and liabilities will also determine which type of life insurance policy will be the best fit for your estate planning needs.

 Talk to your family